 Zoologists find a range of career opportunities from conducting environmental impact assessments, fauna conservation and ecotourism, to teaching, research and academic positions.
 A graduate in zoology may find employment in one of the government agencies responsible for managing primary industries and the environment: Parks and Wildlife Service, Department of Primary Industries, Parks, Water and Environment, CSIRO Marine and Atmospheric Research, Australian Antarctic Division, Forest Practices Authority, Forestry Tasmania, Inland Fisheries Service

-This 3-year (minimum) full-time or part-time course is offered by the Faculty of Science, Engineering and Technology and is available at Hobart and Launceston.
-The main intake to the Bachelor of Science is February; however a mid-year intake in July is also available.
-Interested student would study a major or minor in Zoology.
+This 3-year (minimum) full-time or part-time course is offered by the Faculty of Science, Engineering and Technology and is available at Hobart and Launceston though students must relocate to Hobart after first year to continue with Zoology units.
+The main intake to the Bachelor of Science is February, however a mid-year intake in July is also available.
+Interested students would study a major or minor in Zoology.

 The Bachelor of Natural Environment and Wilderness Studies (min 3 yrs) is for students who are interested in gaining a wide interdisciplinary understanding of natural environments and wilderness and developing knowledge, skills and techniques that are useful in employment or other activities related to natural environments and wilderness.
 Student can elect to study a reverse major in Zoology.

 This 1 year full-time, 2 year part-time (maximum) course is available at Hobart and, subject to available supervision, at Launceston.
-It aims to provide advanced training in the major area of the student's pass degree, opportunity for training in research, to prepare candidates for further research study (eg MSc and PhD) and employment in research organisations, and an in-depth knowledge in a single area of science, such as Zoology.
+It aims to provide advanced training in the major area of the student's pass degree, opportunity for training in research, to prepare candidates for further research study (eg MSc and PhD) and employment in research organisations, and an in-depth knowledge in a single area of science.